Guide to Buying Property

 REMEMBER YOU DO NOT NEED TO GO TO SETTLEMENT AS WE DO THIS FOR YOU

 As soon as settlement has taken place, we will contact you and the Sales Agent immediately wherein the keys, will be released to you and you can move in.
 The Land Registry receive, on the day of settlement, notification of the change of ownership.
 It then informs the Water Board, Local Council and Valuer-General that you are now the new owner.
-Of course, if you were able to purchase a property without a mortage, we will send the deeds to you once received from the Local Registry.
+Of course, if you were able to purchase a property without a mortage, we will send the deeds to you once received from the Land Registry.